How to Prevent Razor Burn

 • Dry Shaving – We are all guilty of it at some or another stage when you are in a hurry and need a quick shave.
 This is the main cause of razor burn, and no matter how much moisturizer you apply afterward, the consequences will be there.

 • Old Razor Blades – Old Razor blades become blunt in ineffective.
-They may scratch and irritate your skin which leads to Razor Burn.
+They may scratch and irritate your skin, which leads to Razor Burn.

 • Allergies – You may also be allergic to the shaving cream or gel you are using or even to the gel strips they place on the razor blades.
+Allergies can cause skin irritation and redness, which can contribute to the development of razor burn.
+It’s important to note that allergies can develop over time, so even if you’ve been using a product for a long time without any issues, you may still develop an allergy to it.

 Tips on Preventing Razor Burn